Ausruhen/Ausruhen/README.md

 This Github can be navigated to find examples of all coding I've done.
 I code primarily in python, with R as a secondary.
 There are examples of my SQL code that I made while learning the language independently.

 #### <ins>Posted Coursework</ins>
+- Business Administration 240: Spreadsheet Analysis and Visualization (Excel)
-- Data Science 311: Foundational Data Science
+- Data Science 311: Foundational Data Science (Python)
-- Data Science 345: Statistics and Modeling
+- Data Science 345: Statistics and Modeling (Python)
-- Data Science 372: Machine Learning
+- Data Science 372: Machine Learning (Python)
 - Data Science 407: Seminar Course in R
 - Econometrics 421 (In progress): Econometrics (R)

 #### <ins> Personal Projects/Independent from UO </ins>
--Global Women's Inequality Study
+- Global Women's Inequality Study
+- SQL Practice/Learning